Conrad II, Holy Roman Emperor: Bohemia

 The Duchy of Bohemia was incorporated into the Holy Roman Empire in 1004 during the German–Polish Wars, that lasted from 1002 to 1018.
 Emperor Henry II installed Jaromír as Duke of Bohemia and guaranteed protection against Polish aggression.
 Jaromír ruled only a small territory, however, as Poland had occupied the traditional Czech territories of Moravia, Silesia, Lesser Poland and Lusatia.
 In 1012, Jaromír was deposed by his brother Oldřich, who assumed the Bohemian throne for himself.
 Following the resumption of hostilities between the Empire and Poland in 1028, Oldřich went on the offensive against Poland, reconquering Moravia by 1029, which helped to stabilize his duchy.
-The war ended in 1031 when Polish king Mieszko II surrendered to Conrad.
+The war ended in 1031 when the Polish king Mieszko II surrendered to Conrad.
 During the following civil war, Mieszko was forced to flee Poland for Bohemia, where Oldřich had him imprisoned and castrated in revenge for the torture Mieszko's father, Bolesław I of Poland, inflicted upon Duke Boleslaus III, Oldřich's brother, thirty years before.

 Poland did not stabilize in the wake of Mieszko's exile, forcing Conrad to convene an assembly in July 1033 to issue the Treaty of Merseburg which restored Mieszko to the Polish throne.
 Conrad summoned Oldřich to appear at the assembly, but Oldřich refused.
 His absence raised the ire of the Emperor; Conrad, busy with securing his succession to the Burgundian throne, charged his son Duke Henry of Bavaria with punishing the recalcitrant Bohemian.
 At age 17, Henry's march on Bohemia was his first independent military command.
 The expedition was a complete success, as Henry deposed Oldřich and restored his brother Jaromír to the Bohemian throne.
 Oldřich's son Bretislaus I was appointed as Count of Moravia.
 Oldřich himself was imprisoned in Bavaria, but in 1034 was pardoned and allowed to return to Bohemia.
 Oldřich deposed and blinded Jaromír, reclaimed the Bohemian throne, and exiled his son Bretislaus.
 While the reason for the conflict between father and son has been lost, it is assumed Bretislaus had supported Jaromír over his father.
 However, Oldřich died suddenly on 9 November 1034, allowing Bretislaus to return from exile.
-Though Jaromír was offered the throne, he declined in favor of his nephew.
+Though Jaromír was offered the throne, he declined in favour of his nephew.
 Bretislaus was then confirmed as the new Duke of Bohemia by Conrad II.